 Posture and sleeping position

-sleeping on too high a pillow or a stack of pillows
+Sleeping on a pillow too high or a stack of pillows

-grinding or clenching your teeth at night
+Nightly grinding or clenching of your teeth

 There's usually pain in the center of the chest, which can spread to the left arm, shoulders, neck, back, and jaw.
 It should be diagnosed and treated promptly.

 The collarbone (clavicle) is the slightly curving bone at the top of your chest.
 It runs from your shoulder blades down to your rib cage.
 When you fall on your outstretched arms, clavicle fractures are common.
 A broken clavicle can be identified by: